portworx/px-docs/scheduler/kubernetes/Monitoring Portworx using Prometheus.md

 #### Install the Alertmanager
 Create a file named `alertmanager.yaml` with the following contents and create a secret from it.
-Make sure you add the relevant email addresses in the below confi.
+Make sure you add the relevant email addresses in the below config.
 ```
 global:
   # The smarthost and SMTP sender used for mail notifications.